BenchCI Examples¶

 Traceability examples show requirement IDs, test case IDs, risk IDs, release IDs, and tags for Evidence Reports.

-Resource examples show the newer BenchCI resource model where
+Resource examples show the BenchCI resource model where

 bench.yamlhides hardware/vendor details andsuite.yamlstays focused on test intent.

-Start simple, then add traceability, power resources, and measurement resources when a run should support QA, release, or compliance-style evidence.
+Start simple, then add traceability, power resources, and measurement resources when a run should support QA or release evidence.

 Current public example set¶